Rector: The Rev. Susan W. Springer

 And what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with God. —Micah 6:8

-Deacon Jan serves on the staff of St. John’s with a focus on reaching out to the community with God’s love and service, especially to the Boulder Homeless Women.
+Deacon Jan serves on the staff of St. John’s with a focus on reaching out to the community with God’s love and service.
 Deacon Jan was ordained in 1999 and previously served in Longmont.
 She has had careers as a registered radiologic technologist and mammographer, a hospice chaplain and a stay-at-home mom.
 Jan has served on the Commission on Ministry, the Committee on the Diaconate, and teaches classes for Eucharistic Visitors in the diocese.

-Jan and her husband Jerry have lived in Longmont for 37 years, have two grown children, and three grandchildren nearby.
+Jan and her husband Jerry have lived in Longmont since 1977, have two grown children, and three grandchildren nearby.

 The Rev. Canon James Williams and The Rev. Lorine Williams, Deacon